MultifokalHirn/superstructure/toward_superstructure.md

 > Where the Disjunction is the Disjunction

 ### Logicism - The Disjunction of Disjunction and Unity
-* [Carnap](https://www.gleichsatz.de/b-u-t/trad/carn1a.html#dies): The Disjunction as the first Axiom of the logic
+* [Carnap](https://www.gleichsatz.de/b-u-t/trad/carn1a.html#dies): disjunction as the first axiom of formal logic
     * Overlooking the fundamentality of disjunctions between ideas and phenomena was the fundamental error of past thinkers!
-* Logical Atomism: *Atoms are disjunct, a disjunction can not be an atom.*
+* Logical Atomism: *atoms are disjunct and a disjunction can not be an atom*
     * Russell - [The Antihegel](https://ncatlab.org/nlab/show/Logic+as+the+Essence+of+Philosophy)?
     * Russell understands propositional logic as proving the Hegelian dialectic wrong:
     *   *"But to say “the particular is the universal” is self-contradictory.
 Again Hegel does not suspect a mistake but proceeds to synthesise particular and universal in the individual, or concrete universal.
 This is an example of how, for want of care at the start, vast and imposing systems of philosophy are built upon stupid and trivial confusions, which, but for the almost incredible fact that they are unintentional, one would be tempted to characterise as puns."*